avast/wanna-ml/docs/tutorial/docker.md

 For faster testing lifecycle you can build images directly using GCP Cloud Build.
 Only needed change is to set `cloud_build: true` in `docker` section of WANNA yaml config or set `WANNA_DOCKER_BUILD_IN_CLOUD=true` (env variable takes precedence).

 Building in cloud is generally faster as the docker images are automatically already in registry and there is no need to push the images over the network.
+That makes it suitable for fast testing.
+However, building images in cloud is not allowed for production.

 ### Build configuration
 When building locally, we offer you a way to set additional build parameters.
 These parameters